 A reader can take their time and read deeply into each one of these lines.
 There are numerous questions one might ask, especially considering the title.
 Is the arsenic there for a purpose?
 Is it there simply for the artistic beauty of green on white, contrasted with red in the next line?

 Pound is asking the reader to consider the value in the contrast and the juxtaposition.
 It should foster in the reader a reaction similar to that one has upon seeing a beautiful work of art.
-The colours are just as striking and memorable and the subject matter gets to the heart of one of the most important themes in writing and art, life and death.
+The colors are just as striking and memorable and the subject matter gets to the heart of one of the most important themes in writing and art, life, and death.